blumenstiel/mess-benchmark/index.md

 ## Benchmark results

 You find the results of all evaluated models in the [leaderboard](https://blumenstiel.github.io/mess-benchmark/leaderboard/).
+A more detailed analysis is provided in our paper.

 <center>
 <img src="assets/images/radar_plot_split_all_log.svg">